InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 1. Open the Pathways Workbook and edit the eda_include columns in the 'outcomes' and 'vulnerabilities' tabs in the Pathways Workbook, set to 1 to include variable in the Exploratory Analysis PDFs.
 2. save and close the Workbook
 3. open the 4_exploratory_data_analysis.R script and run the entire script to generate the PDF outputs.
-At the beginninf of the script is the option to parallelize the generation of these outputs.
+At the beginning of the script is the option to parallelize the generation of these outputs.
 When running this initially it's recommended to set this to TRUE
 4. review the PDF outputs and make any changes to to the function scripts in the Variable Generation step
 5. run the Univariate Analysis step to generate new PDF outputs